viviandotdev/ObsidianVault/40 Spaces/Life/My Self.md

 - Even now, their differences of opinion about money aren't healthy.
 Mom makes me talk to Dad instead of talking to him herself.
 - I grew up in a home where nothing was ever talked about, and everything was ignored or swept under the rug.
 As an adult, I learned not to express my emotions.
 When I did, I was dismissed, told to stop being dramatic, or even punished.
 - For example, every time I cried or displayed emotion, I was punished and yelled at for crying.
 This is why I learned to avoid my emotions and choose to suppress them.
 Running away from emotions makes relationships more difficult.
-- Emotional abandonment and inconsistency in feeling validated and loved.
+- **Emotional abandonment** and **inconsistency** in feeling validated and loved.
 My dad never showed up for me.
 He wasn't there for birthdays, piano performances, or awards.
 He rarely came home for dinner.
-- Inconsistent parenting: **Some days, they love and care for you; other days, they criticize you**.
-Parents who criticize create children who no longer share their hopes and dreams because they'll be knocked down.
+- Inconsistent parenting: **Some days, they love and care for you; other days, they criticize you**
+- Parents who criticize create children who no longer share their hopes and dreams because they'll be knocked down.
-- Hitting your kids falls under inconsistent parenting.
-As a child, you may not understand how someone who loves you could want to hurt you.
+- **Hitting your kids falls under inconsistent parenting.** As a child, you may not understand how someone who loves you could want to hurt you.
 It's confusing for a kid.
 - You're also inconsistent sometimes.
 Sometimes you seem to like me, but other times, you don't.
-- Emotionally immature parents view children as a source of their self-esteem.
+- **Emotionally immature parents view children as a source of their self-esteem.**
 -  Early childhood experiences play a crucial role in developing emotional regulation skills.
 You might experience difficulties in managing emotions or heightened sensitivity to stress.

 ### What do you think is most important: health, time, or money?